broadcaststorm/broadcaststorm.github.io/_posts/tumblr/2016-11-12-another-linux-interlude-provisioning-logical.md

 ---
 The context for today’s post involves extending my filesystem layout (partitioning scheme) to accommodate a large Docker repository.

-If you’ve read my previous post about my partitioning philosophy here ([https://broadcaststorm.tumblr.com/2020/10/19/2016-11-12-a-brief-linux-interlude-partitions-logical.html](https://broadcaststorm.tumblr.com/2020/10/19/2016-11-12-a-brief-linux-interlude-partitions-logical.html)), you’ll know that I do things a bit different from the default installation layout.
+If you’ve read my previous post about my partitioning philosophy here ([A Brief Linux Interlude - Partitions, Logical Volumes, and Layouts](/a-brief-linux-interlude-partitions-logical/)), you’ll know that I do things a bit different from the default installation layout.

 Short version, my Fedora 24 uses the following filesystem layout: